Designing a Clean and Elegant Blog Layout with Photoshop

 Step 5

-For this design, we are going to use a nice color combination from Colorlouver.
-Click on the Preview link to open the color combination as a jpeg file.
+We’ll select a beautiful color scheme from Colorlouver for our design.
+Start by clicking on the Preview link to view the color combination as a jpeg file.

 Step 6

-Select Background layer and click lock icon on top of the Layers panel to unlock it.
-Double click the thumbnail to change its color.
+Begin by selecting the Background layer and click the lock icon at the top of the Layers panel to unlock it.
+Then, double-click the layer thumbnail to change its color.

 Step 7